divio/divio-cloud-docs/how-to/live-checklist.rst

 * Check your site as a logged-in user, an anonymous user and in your browser's private/incognito mode to verify expected behaviour.
 * Check response times with a tool such `Pingdom <https://tools.pingdom.com>`_.
-* If necessary, consult the :ref:`live-performance` guide.
+* If necessary, allocate more resources to the project via its *Subscription* and consult the :ref:`live-performance` guide.